heptarch/heptarch.github.io/drafts/type-diff.md

 assigned to a vector $\mathbf{h} \in \mathbb{R}^n$.
 There are other technical conditions I won't get into.
 The main point is that if I have a function $f: a \to b$ for locally linear objects $a$ (dimension
-$n$) and $b$ (dimension $m$) then our derivative operator still makes sense, since it is defined as a locally linear approximation, and our objects are locally linear!
-Moreover, the approximation will be an
+$n$) and $b$ (dimension $m$) then our derivative operator defined in (\ref{diff4}) still makes sense.
+We just use the labelling of vectors given to us by local linearity.
-$m\times n$ matrix $L$ as before.

-Let's introduce a type-y way to talk about these local linear approximations.
+Let's introduce a more type-theoretic way to talk about these local linear approximations.
 Instead of using $\mathbf{R}^n$ and $\mathbf{R}^m$ explicitly, let's simply write $Ta$ and $Tb$, where $T$ stands for "tangent".
+With this distinction between $a$ and $Ta$, etc, in hand, we can now do away with the ad hoc restriction to linear maps.
+Instead, any maps between the locally linear spaces $Ta$ and
+$Tb$ will be linear by default.
+This leads to a type signature

+$$
+\mathcal{D} :: (a \to b) \to (a \to (Ta \to Tb)). \tag{6} \label{diff6}
+$$

+This may seem needlessly persnickety, but a key point is that if we want to differentiate on one of these complicated spaces, a lot is hiding beneath this restriction to linear maps, and its better to exhibit locally linear structure a different way.